trustoverip/deliverables/recommendations/DP0000-principles-of-ssi/DP-0000-principles-of-ssi.md

 # DP0000: Principles of SSI

-- Authors: [your name](you@github-email) -- email is optional
+- Authors: [Chris Raczkowski](chris@sovrin.org) | [Drummond Reed] (drummond.reed@everny.com) | [Sankarshan Mukhopadhyay] (sankarshan@dhiway.com)
 - Status: [PROPOSED](./process/lifecycle_management.md)
 - Since: YYYY-MM-DD (date you submit your PR)
 - Status Note: Pre-Draft
 - Supersedes: Not Applicable
-- Start Date: YYYY-MM-DD (date you started working on this idea)
+- Start Date: 2020-12-09
 - Tags: (see ../../../tags.md)

 >NOTE: This guide is subject to refinement and approval from the Concepts and Terminology WG as they will define the format of glossarys.
 It is also expected that Glossaries may have an online rendering format.

 ## Summary

-The Principles of SSI are a set of foundational principles created at the Sovrin Foundation through a consultative process with the SSI community.
+The **Principles of SSI** are a set of foundational principles created at the Sovrin Foundation through a consultative process with the SSI community.

 These principles are versioned and published [here](https://sovrin.org/principles-of-ssi/) under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Motivation